rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

 ---
 layout: post
 published: true
-title: How to create a custom Jekyll Dockerfile&#58; Part I
+title: How to create a custom Jekyll Dockerfile
 date: 2017-05-06
 tags:
 - code